txt112358/MathFunction/README.md

 # MathFunction
-Some functions related to math
+Some functions related to math which could be used in Python.